tox-dev/tox/docs/install.rst

 Linux
 ~~~~~

-Have a look at these tutorials on how to install mutiple versions of Python on Linux.
+Have a look at these guides on how to install multiple versions of Python on Linux.
 If you find a new one, please add it!

+- Depending on the distribution of your choice, you might be able to install additional Python versions via your package manager.
 - `pyenv <https://github.com/pyenv/pyenv#installation>`_
+- `Deadsnakes PPA for Ubuntu <https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa>`_
+- `build Python from source <https://docs.python.org/3/using/unix.html#building-python>`_

 Windows
 ~~~~~~~

-Have a look at these tutorials on how to install mutiple versions of Python on Windows.
+Have a look at these guides on how to install multiple versions of Python on Windows.
 If you find a new one, please add it!

 - `pyenv-win <https://github.com/pyenv-win/pyenv-win#installation>`_
 - `choosing the right location for manual installations <https://stackoverflow.com/questions/13834381/set-up-multiple-python-installations-on-windows-with-tox>`_